w3c/wot-cg/Tutorials/whatiswot/10-Building_Blocks/README.md

 - WoT Thing Descriptions must be known or accessible to other systems and devices.

-- WoT Discovery accomplishes this by defining mechanisms for distributing and accessing WoT TD over the network.
+- WoT Discovery accomplishes this by defining mechanisms for distributing and accessing TDs over the network.

 - These mechanisms simplify access to Things and services and support their integration.
 They are not limited to a local area network - they also support remote discovery.

-- The Thing Description Directory service provides mechanisms to register and retrieve WoT metadata and TDs after authentication and authorization.
+- The Thing Description Directory service provides mechanisms to register and retrieve TDs after authentication and authorization.

 ### Scripting API